 - reviewing the process for the preparation and withdrawal of trust money

-- reviewing your processes so you have Class 1 and Class 2 Agents who can authorise agreements prepared by Assistant Agents
+- ensuring you have Class 1 and/or Class 2 Agents who can authorise agency agreements prepared by Assistant Agents

 - managing the stock of your current agreements until new ones become available.

-- Get familiar with the revised Rules of Conduct and Supervisory Guidelines
+- Get familiar with the revised Rules of Conduct and Supervision Guidelines.

 - Register an account with my.service.nsw.gov.au if you don’t already have one.